-If you invest in our ordinary shares, your interest will be immediately diluted by \$3.48 per ordinary share, representing the difference between our net tangible book value per share of \$1.52 as of September 30, 2019, after giving effect to this offering and an assumed initial public offering price of \$5.00 per share, the midpoint of the estimated range of the initial public offering price shown on the cover page of this prospectus.
+If you invest in our ordinary shares, your interest will be immediately diluted by \$ per ordinary share, representing the difference between our net tangible book value per share of \$ as of March 31, 2019, after giving effect to this offering and an assumed initial public offering price of \$ per share.
 Dilution results from the fact that the initial public offering price per ordinary share is substantially in excess of the book value per ordinary share attributable to the existing shareholders for our presently outstanding ordinary shares.

-Our net tangible book value as of September 30, 2019 was \$5,268,377 or \$0.59 per ordinary share as of that date.
+Our net tangible book value as of March 31, 2019 was \$1,219,825 or \$0.07 per ordinary share as of that date.
 Net tangible book value represents the amount of our total consolidated tangible assets, less the amount of our total consolidated liabilities.
-Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the proceeds we will receive from this offering, from the assumed initial public offering price of \$5.00 per ordinary share, which is based on the midpoint of the estimated range of the initial public offering price set forth on the cover page of this prospectus and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the proceeds we will receive from this offering, from the assumed initial public offering price of \$4.00 per ordinary share, which is based on the estimated initial public offering price set forth on the cover page of this prospectus and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Without taking into account any other changes in net tangible book value after September 30, 2019, other than to give effect to the sale of the ordinary shares offered in this offering at the assumed initial public offering price of \$5.00 per ordinary share (the midpoint of the estimated range of the initial public offering price shown on the cover page of this prospectus), after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2019 would have been approximately \$18,282,874, or \$1.52 per ordinary share.
-This represents an immediate increase in net tangible book value of \$0.93 per ordinary share to the existing shareholders and an immediate dilution in net tangible book value of \$3.48 per ordinary share to investors purchasing our ordinary shares in this offering.
+Without taking into account any other changes in net tangible book value after March 31, 2019, other than to give effect to the sale of the ordinary shares offered in this offering at the assumed initial public offering price of \$ per ordinary share, which is based on the estimated initial public offering price set forth on the cover page of this prospectus and after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2019 would have been approximately \$, or \$ per ordinary share.
+This represents an immediate increase in net tangible book value of \$ per ordinary share to the existing shareholders and an immediate dilution in net tangible book value of \$ per ordinary share to investors purchasing our ordinary shares in this offering.
 The following table illustrates such dilution: